 Ask Swami Paramarthananda Anything: AI Trained on His Teachings

-AI Model: It's using Deepseek V3 model with strong reasoning, which is crucial in Vedanta or Philosophical dialogues.
+AI Model: It's using Deepseek V3.1 model (via API) with strong reasoning, which is crucial in Vedanta or Philosophical dialogues.
+Context is 128K, so it can retain long conversations.

 Citations: Click the number (eg. 2.4) next to a statement to read the original text snippet.